Chia-Network/chia-docs/docs/resources/custody_tool_description.md

 ## Source Code

+[todo verify links and content]

 The source code for the custody solution is in the [internal-custody GitHub repository](https://github.com/Chia-Network/internal-custody 'Chia internal custody solution').

-There are two configuration files, one that can be made public (for observers) and one that should be kept private.
+There are two configuration files, one public (for observers) and one private.

 ### Public Configuration

 An observer can track the prefarm's configuration information from [prefarm_info.py](https://github.com/Chia-Network/internal-custody/blob/main/cic/drivers/prefarm_info.py#L8-L18 'public configuration information'), which contains the following variables:

 - `launcher_id`: `bytes32` -- This is pre-set; the user cannot change it
-- `start_date`: `uint64` -- On what date are withdrawals allowed to start?
-- `starting_amount`: `uint64` -- How many mojos will the cold wallet start with?
-- `mojos_per_second`: `uint64` -- How many mojos per second will be made available to be withdrawn?
 - `puzzle_root`: `bytes32` -- This is pre-set; the user cannot change it
-- `withdrawal_timelock`: `uint64` -- How long must the singleton remain unspent in order to initiate a withdrawal?
+- `withdrawal_timelock`: `uint64` -- For how long must the singleton remain unspent in order to initiate a withdrawal?
-- `payment_clawback_period`: `uint64` -- How long do signers have to claw back a payment?
+- `payment_clawback_period`: `uint64` -- How much time do signers have to claw back a payment?
-- `rekey_clawback_period`: `uint64` -- How long to claw back a rekey?
+- `rekey_clawback_period`: `uint64` -- How much time do signers have to claw back a rekey?
 - `slow_rekey_timelock`: `uint64` -- What is the penalty P that is applied to the singleton timelock when initiating a slow rekey?
 - `rekey_increments`: `uint64` -- What is the timelock increment for using fewer keys?